Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: The cutoff case: geometry and grazing trajectories

 Finally, we define $l(\tau)$

 We also build up the following sequence, where $R$, $l$ and $\tau_1$ depend on $\tau$,

 $\xi^{(i)}$ was defined above and $a(l,\tau,\Delta_T)$ was defined in Corollary $\ref{cor:centredballfar}$.

-We have the tools to state the next Proposition which is the complement of Proposition $\ref{prop:spreadfar}$ in the case when the trajectory stays close to the boundary.
-We remind the reader that $0<\alpha(\tau) <\tau_1(\tau)$.
+We are now ready to state the next Proposition which is the complement of Proposition $\ref{prop:spreadfar}$ in the case when the trajectory stays close to the boundary.
+We remind the reader that $0<\tilde{t}(\tau) <\tau_1(\tau)$.

 \begin{prop} Let $f$ be the mild solution of the Boltzmann equation described in Theorem $\ref{theo:boundcutoff}$ and suppose that $f$ satisfies Proposition $\ref{prop:upheaval}$ with $\tau_0=0$. \\Consider $0<\tau \leq \Delta_T$ and take $i$ in $\{1,\dots,N_X\}$ such that $N_{max}(i)>1$. \\For all $n$ in $\{0,\dots,N_{max}(i) -1\}$ we have that for all $t$ in $[\tau - \delta_X/(2^nR(\tau)),\Delta_T]$, all $x$ in $B(x_i,\delta_X/2^n)$ and all $v$ in $B(0,R(\tau))$, if